French ship Triomphant (1667)

-The Triomphant was a ship of the line of the French Navy.
+Triomphant was a ship of the line of the French Navy.
 She was a three-decker, although the upper deck was only partially armed, with an unarmed sections between the guns towards the bow and those towards the stern.
-She was built from 1665 to 1667 as the Princesse, and under this name she took part in the Expedition to Candia in 1669, but she was renamed Triomphant on 24 June 1671 and subsequently Constant on 28 June 1678.
+She was built from 1665 to 1667 as Princesse, and under this name she took part in the Expedition to Candia in 1669, but she was renamed Triomphant on 24 June 1671 and subsequently Constant on 28 June 1678.
 She was converted into a hulk in 1690 and renamed Vieux Constant, surviving in this role until 1704.